rpalfini/visibility_NN/README.md

 11. Any other helpful features mentioned in [circular obstacle pathfinding guide](https://redblobgames.github.io/circular-obstacle-pathfinding/)
 12. Adding profiler to speed up data generation.
 13. Testing if removing plot object from generator improves performance.
+14. Update path finding to deal with edges with infinite slope.